 Universal Precautions were originally developed by OSHA to protect healthcare workers from bloodborne pathogens, such as HIV, Hepatitis B (HBV), and hepatitis C (HCV).
-Universal Precautions were developed for use with ALL patients because those with bloodborne infections may be asymptomatic or unaware of their infectious status.
+Universal Precautions were developed for use with all patients because those with bloodborne infections may be asymptomatic or unaware of their infectious status.
 Universal Precautions continue to be required by the OSHA Bloodborne Pathogens Standard.

-Universal Precautions requires avoidance of contact with blood or other potentially infectious materials (OPIM).
-OSHA defines "other potentially infectious materials" as (1) The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid that is visibly contaminated with blood, and all body fluids in situations where it is difficult or impossible to differentiate between body fluids; (2) Any unfixed tissue or organ (other than intact skin) from a human (living or dead); and (3) HIV-containing cell or tissue cultures, organ cultures, and HIV- or HBV-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV.
+Universal Precautions requires avoidance of contact with blood or OPIM.
+OSHA defines OPIM, or "other potentially infectious materials," as (1) the following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid that is visibly contaminated with blood, and all body fluids in situations where it is difficult or impossible to differentiate between body fluids; (2) any unfixed tissue or organ (other than intact skin) from a human (living or dead); and (3) HIV-containing cell or tissue cultures, organ cultures, and HIV- or HBV-containing culture medium or other solutions; and blood, organs, or other tissues from experimental animals infected with HIV or HBV.